jfinkhaeuser/collapsium-config/README.md

 - You can also specify an Array of paths, with the same effect.
 - This feature means that `extends` and `base` are reserved configuration keys!
 - Multiple levels of extension are supported.
+- The order of items in `base` is deterministic:
+  1. Items are added in the order in which they appear in `extends`, but...
+  1. ... after each item, the items it itself extends are added before the next item is processed.

 ### Includes